PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ## Blueprint implementation

+This part is only needed if you have decided to not proceed with the pure C++ implementation and prefer the Blueprint implementation.
+The nodes described here are currently outdated, we advise users to consult the C++ implementation and create the respective nodes for the Blueprint implementation.

 * Observe the Content Browser window in the Unreal Editor
 * Pick or create a folder to contain new Blueprints
 * Right-Click and create a Blueprint class